tetsuwo/en-study/_posts/2023-01-02-to-be-with-you-mrbig.md

 > Waited on a line
 > Just to be the next to be with you
 >
-> Why be along when we can be together baby
+> Why be alone when we can be together baby
 > You can make my life worthwhile
 > And I can make you start to smile
 >